responder-hsu/DA-F24-CIS-D028/A2.App.Vocabulary/README.md

 State (enum);                // Current status of Plane (e.g., "Operational," "Maintenance," "Grounded," "Retired", "Missing")

                              // Connections to other classes (from the CCD) SeatMap (Object);            // Layout showing the arrangement of seats.
+Model (PlaneModel Ptr);      // Reference to PlaneModel.
+Flight (Plane Ptr);          // Reference to the associated Flight.

-                             // Other stuff that may be necessary Model (String);			     // The specific model of the plane.
-Manufacturer (String);		 // Company that manufactured the plane.
+                             // Other stuff that may be necessary Manufacturer (String);       // Company that manufactured the plane.
 Capacity (Integer);          // Maximum number of passengers.
 CrewCapacity (Integer);      // Number of crew members the plane can accommodate.
 Range (Float);               // Maximum flying range in nautical mile.
 FuelType (enum);             // Type of fuel used (e.g., "Jet A1").
 Owner (String);              // The company or individual owning the plane.
 Age (Integer);               // Number of years since manufacture.
 LastMaintenanceDate (Date);  // Date when last serviced.
 RegistrationNumber (String); // Official registration identifier.
 BaseLocation (String);       // Primary stationed airport.
+CurrentLocation (String);    // Current stationed airport.
 ```

 ## Flight Instance